telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 ### Formatting a Table at Runtime
+<<Comment: A more SEO-friendly heading suggestion "Formatting a Table of a RadRichTextBox at Runtime">>
 >tipTo learn more about the __Formatting API__ of the __RadRichTextBox__, read [this topic]({%slug radrichtextbox-features-formatting-api%}).